Munich: Art Museums and Galleries

 City guides published in the early 1860s directed tourists to Munich's architecture and art collections, which at the time were unique in Germany and are a legacy mainly of Ludwig I of Bavaria, with contributions from Maximilian II of Bavaria.
-The Alte Pinakothek contains works of European masters between the 14th and 18th centuries.
-Major displays include Albrecht Dürer's Self-Portrait (1500), his Four Apostles, Raphael's paintings The Canigiani Holy Family and Madonna Tempi as well as Peter Paul Rubens large Judgment Day.
+After the first German art exhibition in the Glaspalast for an international audience in 1869, Munich emerged as a focal point for the arts.
+Men of distinction from around the world visited the Academy of Fine Arts under the directorship of Karl von Piloty and later Wilhelm von Kaulbach.